 It took Mr. Trump some time to convince others that his campaign was for real.
 Last month an Obama spokesman said the Trump 2016 campaign belonged into the dustbin of history, when the reality is that Donald J. Trump's candidacy may finally deliver on Obama's undoubtedly-unkept promise of "change" (of how political processes work).
 Time and time again, the media--and not just left-leaning commentaqtors--thought Mr. Trump had gone too far and was going to lose support.
 Instead, he kept rising in the polls.
 And now the media has started to talk about how he may win.

 Bill O'Reilly's thoughts on whether Mr. Trump can really win and on the hurdles he faces make sense to me, but Fox News is obviously not trusted by everyone.
-Even the Wall Street Journal, which noted that many, many Democrats and independents agree with Mr. Trump on such issues as Muslim immigration, would be more likely to agree with a conservative than the average newspaper.
+Even the Wall Street Journal, which noted that many, many Democrats and independents agree with Mr. Trump on certain issues, would be more likely to agree with a Republican than the average newspaper.
 I found it really impressive when the Washington Post published an article on "why Trump may be winning the war on 'political correctness'."
 By far and away the biggest breakthrough is the latest TIME magazine, which has Mr. Trump on its cover and says: "HOW TRUMP WON (Now he just needs the votes)" (this post continues below the image):

 No real vote has been cast yet, and the GOP establishment may make a last-ditch attempt to get the candidate that career politicians and Republican donors want.
 A lot of things may still happen until Election Day.
 Where things stand today, I believe Mr. Trump has chances of well over 50% of becoming the 45th POTUS.